 - first-come, first-served based on complete requests

-Requests are due two weeks prior to the meeting date.
+Requests are due two weeks before the meeting date.
 A complete request includes the form with clear discussion items, a scaled Site Plan with the required information and the fee.

 Note: Email is used for all communications.
 Ensure your email account will accept email from firstname.lastname@example.org.